Black-HamoX/IP-Spyder/README.md

 ## 🌟 An Excellent OSINT Tool for IP Information

-IP Spyder is a powerful OSINT (Open Source Intelligence) tool designed to gather comprehensive information about any IP address.
+IP Spyder is a powerful OSINT (Open Source Intelligence) tool designed to gather comprehensive information about an IP address.
 Built for security researchers, penetration testers, and ethical hackers.

 ---